ktmeaton/obsidian-public/academic/Plagues and Peoples Guest Lecture.md

 ---

-## Title
+## Pandemic Parallels
+### How similar is COVID-19 to the Plague?
 <hr>

 Katherine Eaton

 PhD.
 Candidate | [McMaster Ancient DNA Centre](https://socialsciences.mcmaster.ca/mcmaster-ancient-dna-centre)<br>
 Biologist | [Public Health Agency of Canada](https://www.canada.ca/en/public-health/programs/national-microbiology-laboratory.html)

 ktmeaton@gmail.com

 note: Hello!
-My name is [[Katherine Eaton]] and I've been invited to give a guest lecture to you today.
-I'm a colleague of Creighton's in the Department of Anthropology.
+My name is [[Katherine Eaton]] and I've been invited to give a guest lecture for you today.
+I'm a colleague of Creighton's in the Department of Anthropology, I work in the McMaster Ancient DNA Centre, where I try to extract ancient bacteria and viruses from

 ---